EAP Services for Aged Care Workers in Australia | Supporting Mental Health and Resilience in Aged Care

 Leadership’s Role in Staff Wellbeing

-Leaders in the elderly care industry are responsible for establishing the culture of the whole facility.
-That managers care about themselves and others and are empathic sends a strong message to their workforce.
-As part of employee assistance programs (EAP), supervisors and leaders frequently receive training on how to recognize the early warning signs of stress, how to resolve disagreements, and how to assist their teams in a responsible manner.
-Leaders who participate in Employee Assistance Program (EAP) training acquire the skills necessary to check in in a manner that is valuable, to create rosters that are helpful, and to talk candidly, all of which are essential for a healthy workplace.
-Your employees will continue to be loyal to you and believe in you because you consistently perform these seemingly insignificant things.
+It is the responsibility of those who hold leadership positions in the aged care industry to build the culture of the entire facility.
+The fact that managers are empathic and care about themselves as well as others sends a powerful message to the employees under their supervision.
+Supervisors and leaders commonly receive training as part of employee assistance programs (EAP) on how to spot the early warning signs of stress, how to manage disagreements, and how to support their teams in a responsible manner.
+This training is in addition to the training that is provided to employees.
+By taking part in training provided by the Employee Assistance Program (EAP), leaders are able to develop the skills necessary to check in in a manner that is beneficial, to build rosters that are useful, and to chat freely, all of which are crucial for a healthy workplace.
+As a result of your regular performance of these seemingly small actions, your employees will continue to be devoted to you and believe in you.

 Addressing Workplace Stress and Conflict